plinker-rpc/tasks/README.md

 ### Remove By Id

-Remove a task by id.
+Remove a task by its id.

 | Parameter   | Type           | Description   | Default        |
 | ----------  | -------------  | ------------- |  ------------- |